Engin-Boot/pong-stage-RV313/Stage0/RewardsSection/GameCoins.md

 Given : The system has the game ON and have internet ON .
 When : The player want to buy coins online.
-Then : Player can pay the amount through phonepe as per coins.
+Then : Player can pay the amount through paytm as per coins.